Volleyball Rules - 4v4

 A replay will be called if a server releases the ball than catches it or drops it to the ground.

-The ball may be served anywhere behind the back line between the sidelines extended.
 It is illegal to step on or cross the end line before striking the ball during a serve.

 Players may not block or spike a served ball completely above the height of the net.